 Tasmania has a whole lot of wine history that most don't know about - its first recorded vineyard was planted way back in 1823 and Australia's first sparkling wine was made in Tasmania in 1826.
 One of the very first experiments with grapevines in Tasmania resulted in a wine that was proudly shown at a Paris exhibition in 1848.
+There are some great stories about adventurous Tasmanians having a go at growing grapes in different parts of the island throughout the 1800s, with varying success.
 However, after this brave early start, the island’s wine production all but disappeared until the 1950s.

 In the 1950s, some enterprising migrants from Europe recognised the similarities in Tasmania of the soils and climate with the great grape growing regions of their homelands, and began to challenge and disprove the theory that Tasmania was too far south for grapes to ripen.
-Today, Tasmania enjoys a global reputation as a leading producer of premium cool climate wines, winning high praise from wine lovers around the world, not to mention wine judges and critics.
+It's fair to say that they were right!
+Today, Tasmania has a global reputation for outstanding wines that well exceeds its modest size, winning high praise from wine lovers, judges and critics around the world.

 TASMANIAN WINE STATISTICS

-The following provides an overview of the Tasmanian wine sector.
+The following provides a brief overview of the Tasmanian wine sector.
 In Tasmania there are approximately:

 • 160 licensed wine producers